 Carol Prud’homme Davis was born in Texas and moved to NYC in 1980, after graduating from Texas Christian University to pursue a career in dance.
 In 1994 she received a master's degree in administration and Supervision in the Visual Arts from Bank Street and Parsons School of Design.

-She danced professionally, and was Artistic Director of “us” Productions, in where she choregraphed and produced dance/theatre pieces with her company, ages 4 to 65.
-She served as the Visual Artist in residence with the Sandra Cameron Ballroom Studios and is the Visual Artist in residence the Peridance Dance Center.
+She danced professionally, and was Artistic Director of “us” Productions, where she choregraphed and produced dance/theatre pieces with her company, ages 4 to 65.
+She served as the Visual Artist in residence with the Sandra Cameron Ballroom Studios and is the Visual Artist in residence the Peridance Dance Center in 2010 and 2022.
 Her artwork was shown in the first American Contemporary Dance Museum exhibition and is now in the permanent collection of the museum.

 She can also be seen on the street and subway drawing her fellow human beings.